olafjanssen/olafjanssen.github.io/metalsmith/src/projects/nanowrimo17.md

  ## Day 4: 6961
  On the almost deserted island of Schokland, Pieter, keeper of the lighthouse, retells the story of the unholy fight against the water.
 At the evening of a heavy storm he receives an unexpected visitor.

+ ## Day 5: 9401
+ Pieter experiences a frightening flood with his family, literally looking death in the eyes.
+Men finally wins the struggle against the water, as long as he keeps up the fight.